baranwalanuradha04-hub/baranwalanuradha04-hub/README.md

-# Hi, I'm Anuradha 👋
+# 👋 Hi, I'm Anuradha

-Transitioning into a career in **Data & Technology**, bringing an organised, detail-focused background from administration, data entry, and Salesforce project work.
+## 🧑‍💻 About Me
+### 📊 Aspiring Data Analyst | Data Technician | Salesforce Administrator

+Welcome to my GitHub profile! 👋

+I am an organised and detail-focused professional with experience in **Salesforce Administration, data management, administration and reporting**.

+I am currently developing my career in **Data Analytics and Technology** through a Level 3 Digital Skills Bootcamp in Data Technician with Leep Talent.

+I enjoy working with data, finding useful insights and using technology to support better business decisions. 📈

 ---